Everyone starts their journey by taking a pre-built training program and trying it out.

 – Andy

-How to Build Training Programs
+How to Build Workout Routines (a.k.a.
+Training Programs)

 This is a sample chapter from our Muscle and Strength Pyramid Training book.
-It links the main points from each chapter, a six-part step by step guide to teach you how to build a training plan.
+It links the main points from each chapter, a six-part step-by-step guide to teach you how to build a training plan.
 We’ll take you through each level of The Pyramid, highlighting the main points and the subsequent decisions you’ll have to make from each as they relate to building a program.

 Remember, this is a quick start guide, so it won’t include the full breadth or depth of knowledge or its explanation from the book’s previous chapters.
 Rather, it is designed to create an actionable plan to build from.
 As you gain more understanding of the principles, you can use the program you will build as the foundation to lay other concepts on top of.